Snowdonia Hike via Miners Track 25/11/2018

 As the car park at Pen Y Pass started up ahead, Molly informed us she was feeling a bit unwell.
 As I motioned to her that we would be arriving at any moment, a scream of horror wafted through the car as the boys recoiled from Molly trying not to be sick all down her legs.
 The poor girl had just thrown up.

 We pulled into the full car park, threw Molly out of the car and tried to use baby wipes to clean the mess while Finley had his head out of the window trying not to heave.
 I took Molly to the toilets to clean up and upon our return found the very nice warden had opened up a car parking space, just in case we had to quickly return to the car.
 Thankfully it was just a one off and Molly recovered promptly.

-We suited and booted as normal (see post on how to dress kids for hikes) and after making sure 3 times that we had everything from the car, took the Miners Path for our journey up to Mount Snowdon which started at the gates at the top of the car park.
-I was eager to see her in all her glory, but at the moment, there was a cloud enveloping the summit.
+We suited and booted as normal (see post on how to dress kids for hikes) and after making sure 3 times that we had everything from the car; took the Miners Path which started at the gates at the top of the car park.
+I was eager to see Snowdon in all her glory, but at the moment, there was a cloud enveloping the summit.
 I crossed my fingers this would disappear.

 On we walked, slowly ascending, past Lake Glaslyn and the grand Llyn Llydaw.
 Of course, we had to stop and allow Finley to throw his beloved rocks into the water.
 His dad is trying to teach him the art of skimming.
 He is getting it, albeit slowly.
 Once he’d gotten a few throws out of his system, we carried on a slight incline and over the causeway of Llyn Llydaw.
 The water was so still and looked very inviting.
 The weather was cool but not bitter and we were slowly cooking in all our winter weather gear.
 Off came a hat, some gloves and even my coat as we trekked on for about a mile or so.